Leicester Town Rifles: Hohenzollern Redoubt

 In October 1915 1/4th Leicesters left Ypres and moved to Loos, where the 46th Division was to attack the German strongpoint known as the Hohenzollern Redoubt, briefly captured during the recent Battle of Loos but subsequently lost.
 The attack went in at 14.00 on 13 October behind a bombardment and gas cloud, with the 1/4th Leicesters aiming for the point of the salient formed by the strongpoint.
 The battalion went forward in four waves, each of which was caught by machine gun and artillery fire; few of the men got into the German line, and they were unable to maintain their position.
 The battalion's casualties were 20 officers and 453 other ranks; only 188 NCOs and men returned to the jumping-off trench and answered rollcall that evening.

-After receiving drafts of reinforcements from the 3/4th Bn, the 1/4th Bn entrained for Marseilles, where on 21 January 1916 it boarded HM Transport Andania bound for Egypt.
+After receiving drafts of reinforcements from the 3/4th Bn, the 1/4th Bn entrained for Marseille, where on 21 January 1916 it boarded HM Transport Andania bound for Egypt.
 However, the movement was immediately cancelled, and the troops disembarked next day.
 Most of the division that had already departed had to be brought back from Egypt.